Engineers, you’re doing everything right.Your career isn’t compounding.

 You've sensed the industry shift is structural, not cyclical.
 You haven't yet found anyone who connects it back to your positioning — specifically.

-Strategic Direction
+Strategic Clarity

 You'll know, in specific terms, which parts of your current work are quietly compounding into leverage — and which parts are quietly eroding underneath strong performance.